Advanced-computer-lab-2024/Rahhala/README.md

 - npm

 ## Installation Steps
 1. Copy the repository URL link.
-Open VS Code and clone the repository using the URL you copied
+Open VS Code and clone the repository using the URL you copied.
 2. Create a new file called .env and store the following values in it.
 ```javascript
 MONGO_URI=mongodb+srv://Yahya:rHgkAP86GQwz2DE@rahhala.tazze.mongodb.net/rahhala?retryWrites=true&w=majority&appName=Rahhala